ozgurg/ToggleIconView/README.md

 - [ ] Make it more configurable (with XML)
 - [ ] Make it extensible (with docs)
 - [ ] Make it more robust (with tests)
-- [ ] There is a lot of boilerplate code requires to make it extensible (3 constructor 😡).
-It should be easier to use
 - [ ] Publish it somewhere

 ## License